Wild rice harvesting

 License information

 Only Wisconsin residents may harvest wild rice in the state.
 Harvesters age 17-64 must purchase and possess a wild rice harvesting license for $8.25 annually.
 Immediate family members (spouse and minor-age children residing in the same household as the license holder) may harvest rice under the same permit as long as the other family members have received special wild ricing identification.
-Those buying quantities of wild rice for resale or importation as well as those processing wild rice for others or processing wild rice for sale to others must annually purchase a wild rice dealer’s license.
+Those buying quantities of wild rice for resale or importation, as well as those processing wild rice for others or processing wild rice for sale to others, must annually purchase a wild rice dealer’s license.

 Harvesters are limited to gathering wild rice in boats no longer than seventeen feet and no wider than 38 inches that must be propelled by muscular power using paddles or push poles.
 The grain is still harvested by hand using wooden sticks (flails) that bend the tall stalks over the canoe.
-As the seed heads are tapped, some rice falls in the canoe and some in the water to seed the rice bed for future years.
+As the seed heads are tapped, some rice falls into the canoe and some into the water to seed the rice bed for future years.
 The flails must be rounded wooden rods or sticks no more than 38 inches long and hand-operated.
 Harvesting should be done gently so that the stalks and beds can be harvested again as more rice matures.

 A wild rice dealer license is required:

-• of anyone who buys wild rice within the state for resale to anyone except consumers;
+- of anyone who buys wild rice within the state for resale to anyone except consumers;

-• to sell wild rice imported from outside of the state to anyone within the state except consumers; and
+- to sell wild rice imported from outside of the state to anyone within the state except consumers; and

-• to process wild rice not harvested by the processor himself or herself for resale by the processor to any other person.
+- to process wild rice not harvested by the processor himself or herself for resale by the processor to any other person.

 Wild rice dealer's license fees vary based on the quantity of wild rice the license applicant intends to purchase.
 Wild rice dealers have to keep records of all wild rice bought, sold or processed during the period covered by their license.
 The records must include the date of each transaction, the names and addresses of all other parties to the transaction and the amount of wild rice involved, whether raw or processed.